 What is so unique about OGF?

-We are proud to be officially a not-for-profit festival, which is organized entirely by dedicated volunteers.
+We are proud to be officially a not-for-profit festival, which is run by dedicated volunteers.
 OGF’s mission statement: “Cultivating Community” means we reach out to all communities and encourage them to come together and celebrate music.
 Volunteers, sponsors, artists and festival patrons celebrate, share and learn together in a barrier-free environment.

 How can I become a sponsor and help the festival grow?